Are You at Risk for Alzheimer’s?

 For the person diagnosed with Alzheimer’s disease at age 59, he or she likely started to have trouble in the brain by the age of 30.
 The person diagnosed with Alzheimer’s disease in his early 70s, likely already had brain changes in his 40s.

-New research suggests that by doing the steps Dr. Daniel Amen advocates, more than half of the cases of Alzheimer’s disease, and the other causes of dementia, can be prevented.
+Yes, more than half of the cases of Alzheimer’s disease, and the other causes of dementia, CAN be prevented.

-- With current prevention strategies you can delay onset of AD by 6 years or more
+• With current prevention strategies you can delay onset of Alzheimer’s by 6 years or more.

-Beta amyloid is thought to be one of the major mechanisms for causing AD.
+Beta amyloid is thought to be one of the major mechanisms for causing Alzheimer’s.
 Think of beta amyloid as a sticky, gooey gum-like substance that gets dropped into electric nerve cells fields, causing short circuits.
 Too many short circuits and you will have serious problems thinking and remembering.
-Interesting, a small dose of ibuprofen a day seems to decrease beta amyloid production.
-Of course, talk to your doctor.

 How We Can Help

-Keeping your brain healthy with age requires forethought, a well-researched scientific plan (something that will actually work), and a good prefrontal cortex so that you will follow through on the plan.
+Keeping your brain healthy with age requires forethought, a well-researched scientific plan, and a good prefrontal cortex so that you will follow through on the plan.

-Our Full Evaluation of your biological/psychological/social/spiritual history, coupled with two brain SPECT imaging scans (at rest and at concentration), cognitive testing, and clinical assessment is designed to address your unique needs and offer targeted treatment options.
+Our Memory Rescue Program includes an analysis of your biological/psychological/social/spiritual history, coupled with two brain SPECT imaging scans (at rest and at concentration), cognitive testing, and clinical assessment is designed to address your unique needs and offer targeted treatment options.
 Amen Clinics has locations nationally to serve you.
 We invite you to call today, (888) 288-9834 or visit us online.